10 Best Video Recorders for PC

 Pros:

-• Free version with no time limits for short clips.
+• Free version lets you produce shorts with no time limit.

 Cons: